CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#errno" name="errno"></a>`__wasi_errno_t` (`uint16_t`)

-Error codes returned by system calls.
+Error codes returned by functions.

-Not all of these error codes are returned by the system calls provided by this environment, but are either used in userspace exclusively or merely provided for alignment with POSIX.
+Not all of these error codes are returned by the functions provided by this API; some are used in higher-level library layers, and others are provided merely for alignment with POSIX.

 Used by [`__wasi_event_t`](#event).